The administration app for clubs, groups, teams and associations.

 You save yourself a lot of time if you save the documents for events neatly.
 It starts with the beverage supplier, food, music band and task list.
 You can learn from every event you host and if you build on this knowledge, your events will be a must visit for every citizen from your town.

-Where can you find the contact details for all sponsors, including the contracts that have been concluded with the individual companies?
-How and how often has contact been maintained?
-Do we use our own tool for maintaining contact?
-Is there a lead list of new sponsors that we plan to approach?
-Which partners does your club work with on a regular basis?
-What are the costs and action structures for the partners?
-Questions upon questions that all need to be clarified.
+Where can you find contacts with all sponsors, including contracts concluded with the individual companies.
+How and how often did contact be maintained?
+Do we use our own tool for maintaining contacts?
+Is there a lead list of new sponsors that you have planned to tackle?
+Which partners does your club regularly work with?
+Costs and action structures with partners?
+Questions about questions that all need to be clarified.

 When lending club inventory, you can quickly lose track of things if there is insufficient documentation and forget who borrowed what.
 Before you take on this role in the club, please think about how your predecessor handled it.